dhis2/developer-portal/blog/2021-11-19-pwa-tech-1/index.md

 ### Some notes on terminology

-Admittedly, the terminology around the App Platform is a bit complicated, so hopefully a short explanation will help avoid any confusion.
+To make this article clearer and avoid any confusion, here are a few comments to help clarify the terminology around the App Platform, which can sometimes be a bit complicated.

-The “App Platform” generally refers to a suite of tools and packages for developing, building, and deploying high-quality, standardized DHIS2 apps, including the `@dhis2/cli-app-scripts` library for build and development tools, the `@dhis2/app-runtime` library for runtime tools, and the `@dhis2/ui` library for reusable React user interface components that implement the DHIS2 design system.
+The “App Platform” generally refers to a suite of tools and packages for developing, building, and deploying high-quality, standardized DHIS2 apps.
+It includes the `@dhis2/cli-app-scripts` library for build and development tooling, the `@dhis2/app-runtime` library for runtime tools, and the `@dhis2/ui` library for reusable React user interface components that implement the DHIS2 design system.
 An app can be called a “Platform app” if it uses, at minimum, the `@dhis2/cli-app-scripts` library to build the app inside a common, standardized wrapper.

-One point of confusion that you may encounter while browsing the source code of these tools (which will be linked to in this article) is that the `@dhis2/cli-app-scripts` package lives in a *repository* called `/dhis2/app-platform` on GitHub, which is relevant since it houses other packages of interest to this article, but shouldn’t be confused with the wider “App Platform” concept described above.
-The two will be distinguished by formatting to emphasize the difference: the repository will be lower-case and hyphenated (app-platform), and the overarching development service will be capitalized (App Platform).
+One point of confusion that you may encounter while browsing the source code of these tools (which will be linked to in this article) is that the `@dhis2/cli-app-scripts` package lives in a *repository* called `/dhis2/app-platform` on GitHub, which is relevant since it houses other packages of interest to this article.
+This `app-platform` repository shouldn’t be confused with the wider “App Platform” concept described above; the two will be distinguished by formatting to emphasize the difference: the repository will be lower-case and hyphenated (app-platform), and the overarching development service will be capitalized (App Platform).

-Lastly, “App under development” refers to the unique source code that a developer is writing for a Platform app, before it gets injected into the App Shell which is introduced below.
+Lastly, the term “app under development” refers to the unique source code that a developer is writing for a Platform app, before it gets injected into the standardized wrapper (called the "App Shell") which is introduced below.
 For example, when a Platform app template is generated by using the [`d2` global CLI](https://cli.dhis2.nu/#/), all the app code in the `src/` directory is the “app under development”.

 ### What the Platform offers